RenadAltoum/Metaheuristic-Optimization/README.md

 A second part of the project implements the Genetic Algorithm (GA) to solve the same datasets.

+GA uses:
-GA uses: - Population-based search\
+- Population-based search
-- Selection\
+- Selection
-- Crossover\
+- Crossover
-- Mutation\
+- Mutation
 - Multi-generation evolution

-After running GA, the program prints: - Best profit\
+After running GA, the program prints:
+- Best profit
-- Best weight\
+- Best weight
 - Average runtime

 These results can be directly compared with SA.